Techniques

 Our office evaluates new materials, techniques and equipment regularly to ensure our patients get the best treatment available.

 We have invested in a new computer controlled anesthetic delivery system called The WAND®.
-This system allows us to administer a virtually pain-free injection because it automatically controls the flow and volume of anesthetic and delivers it at a very slow rate below the threshold of pain.
+This system allows us to administer a virtually pain-free injection because it controls the flow and volume of anesthetic and delivers it at a rate below the threshold of pain.
 It also delivers a drop of anesthetic ahead of the needle so an anesthetic pathway is created, further reducing any discomfort.
-The WAND® also allows us to administer anesthetic in such a way that in many cases we do not have to numb your lips or face—we only numb the individual teeth we are going to work on.
+The WAND® also allows us to administer anesthetic in such a way that in many cases we do not have to numb your lips or face, we only numb the individual teeth we are going to work on.
 NO MORE DROOPING LIPS OR NUMB FACE!
 Just think of it!
 You can have dental work done and resume your normal activities!

 The whole process is very comfortable and stress-free.
 We have many rave reviews from patients who have experienced The WAND®.
 That is why we are letting all of our patients know about this new technology.
 We want to share the excitement!